 The JPB continues to work with the FTA and the State Historic Preservation Office (SHPO) to complete a new Programmatic Agreement (PA) that governs the PCEP's related activities.
 Multiple reviews of a draft agreement have been completed by all parties and the document is now with the SHPO for execution.
-The agreement was not completed by mid-August 2023 as previously expected.
+The SHPO asked that execution of the agreement await the October 20, 2023, expiration of the review period for the Native American tribes that are Consulting Parties to the agreement.
 The JPB and its contractor continue to follow the requirements and processes contained in the original agreement.